LoomaDesign

 • answer objections before soft marketing points

-• do not invent policy, warranty, compatibility, or safety details
+• use only verified policy, warranty, compatibility, and safety details

 • keep answers specific to this SKU